-- Disqualified interest on certain indebtedness under section 163(i).
-See Form 8926, Disqualified Corporate Interest Expense Disallowed Under Section 163(j) and Related Information, and the related instructions. - Interest on which no tax is imposed (see section 163(j)).
-A corporation that owns an interest in a partnership, directly or indirectly, must treat its distributive share of the partnership liabilities, interest income, and interest expense as liabilities, income, and expenses of the
+Disqualified interest on certain indebtedness under section 163(j).
+See Form 8926, Disqualified Corporate Interest Expense Disallowed Under Section 163(j) and Related Information, and the related instructions.

-- corporation for purposes of applying the earnings stripping rules.
-For more details, see section 163(j)(8). - Forgone interest on certain below-market-rate loans (see section 7872). - Original issue discount on certain high-yield discount obligations.
+- Interest on which no tax is imposed (see section 163(j)).
+A corporation that owns an interest in a partnership, directly or indirectly, must treat its distributive share of the partnership liabilities, interest income, and interest expense as liabilities, income, and expenses of the corporation for purposes of applying the earnings stripping rules.
+For more details, see section 163(j)(8). - Forgone interest on certain below-market-rate loans (see section 7872). - Original issue discount (OID) on certain high-yield discount obligations.
 See section 163(e)(5) to determine the disqualified amount of the deduction for original issue discount that is deferred and the amount that is disallowed on a high-yield discount obligation.
 The rules under section 163(e)(5) do not apply to certain high-yield discount obligations issued before January 1, 2011.
-See section 163(e)(5)(F), and Notice 2010-11. - · Interest which is allocable to unborrowed policy cash values of life insurance, endowment, or annuity contracts issued after June 8, 1997.
+See section 163(e)(5)(F), and Notice 2010-11. - Interest which is allocable to unborrowed policy cash values of life insurance, endowment, or annuity contracts issued after June 8, 1997.
 See section 264(f).
 Attach a statement showing the computation of the deduction. - Section 108(i) OID deduction.
-If the corporation issued a debt instrument with original issue discount (OID) that is subject to section 108(i)(2) because of an election under section 108(i) to defer the recognition of income from the cancellation of debt (COD), the deduction for all or a portion of the OID that accrues prior to the first tax year the COD is includible in income is deferred until the COD is includible in income.
-The aggregate amount of OID that is deferred during this period is generally allowed as a deduction ratably over the five-year period the COD is includible in income under section 108(i).
-The amount deferred is limited to the amount of COD subject to the section 108(i) election.
+If the corporation issued a debt instrument with OID that is subject to section 108(i)(2) because of an election to defer the income from the cancellation of debt (COD), the interest deduction for this OID is deferred until the COD is includible in income.
+The accrued OID is allowed as a deduction ratably over the 5-year period that the income from COD is includible in income.
+The deduction is limited to the amount of COD subject to the section 108(i) election.
+See section 108(i) for more details.